How do I know I have a debt problem?

 You are borrowing to repay your debts

 If you are borrowing more money to repay your debts, you are in serious trouble.
-The cycle will eventually result in you being unable to make all the repayments and your interest costs will be mounting.
-If you are in this situation, it is time to make serious plans to cut your expenses so you can reduce your debt or you may need to go under debt review.
+The cycle will eventually result in you being unable to make all the repayments and your interest costs will mount.
+If you are in this situation, it is time to make serious plans to cut your expenses so you can reduce your debt or, if you are over-indebted, you could consider going under debt review.
 Read more: What is debt review?

-You cannot afford to pay your living expenses after your debt repayments
+You cannot manage your living expenses after your debt repayments

-If a court finds you over-indebted it may order that your debt be suspended with no interest accruing, or that the debt be restructured.
+If a court finds you are victim of reckless lending it may order that your debt be suspended with no interest accruing, or that the debt be restructured.

 You are delaying payments for necessities